BloomTech-Labs/trashpanda-ds/pipeline/README.md

 ## Pipeline in summary:

-`images` is searched for the existance of new, unlabeled data,
+`images` is searched for the existance of new, unlabeled data.

-Those images are resized, renamed (to their md5sum hash) and yolo labels are found
+Those images are resized, renamed (to their md5sum hash) and yolo labels are found.

-Any transparent images are now appended to backgrounds
+Any transparent images are now appended to backgrounds.

 images with opaque backgrounds: their backgrounds are removed and placed in an `output` directory as png files (blanks images if suggested by the model are removed).
 Yolo labels are found for these and paired with their original jpeg counterparts under `images`.

-Despite some cleaning up and refactoring, this is a working pipeline to process and label images from start to finish
+Despite some cleaning up and refactoring, this is a working pipeline to process and label images from start to finish.

 [x] TODO: add the yolo labeling back in